Serephin/nlp_api/README.md

 # nlp_api
-API using FastAPI cread to perform nlp tasks such as NER (named entity recognition) and Sentiment analysis.
+API using FastAPI created to perform nlp tasks such as NER (named entity recognition) and Sentiment analysis.